-- create a YAML file similar to the above to include your topic hierarchy - place the file in the WIS2BOX_DATADIR directory - restart wis2box wis2box is designed to support data ingest and processing of any kind.
+- create a YAML file similar to the above to include your topic hierarchy - set the WIS2BOX_DATADIR_DATA_MAPPINGS environment variable to point to the new file of definitions - restart wis2box wis2box is designed to support data ingest and processing of any kind.
 For observations, processing workflow typically requires station metadata to be present at runtime.